Scoggins: U will have to pay Gophers athletes. How will that work?

 Coyle provided details and his thoughts on a few key points of what's ahead:

 • College leaders are waiting for direction on how this new revenue-sharing system will mix with the principles of Title IX.
 This is a critical piece in understanding how that $21 million gets distributed.
-Will schools be required to split athlete payments evenly between men and women athletes?
+Will schools be required to split athlete payments evenly between male and female athletes?
 The many Title IX-related questions likely will be answered in court.

-Coyle said that disbursement responsibility will fall to coaches or possibly a newly created position.
+Coyle said disbursement responsibility will fall to coaches or possibly a newly created position.

 • Revenue sharing will be separate from name, image and likeness (NIL) deals and investments.
 Coyle said the Dinkytown Athletes collective will continue to exist to facilitate NIL opportunities for all athletes, whether they receive revenue sharing or not.